CaptainLullaby/FlightUISystems/README.md

 # Project

-Basic program to track and display flight data of the given time and location using a suitable USer-Interface, done as a first year mini-project in my UG.
+Basic program to track and display flight data of the given time and location using a suitable User-Interface, done as a first year mini-project in my UG.